Our Services

 Published on: 5/6/2026

-Ashwagandha can help reduce stress and support deeper sleep but its muscle relaxing and sedative effects may increase airway collapsibility or depress respiratory drive.
-This can unmask or worsen sleep apnea, so doctors monitor nighttime breathing through sleep studies, oximetry, and supplement reviews when patients report new snoring, gasping, or daytime fatigue.
+Ashwagandha is widely used to reduce stress and promote deeper sleep, but its sedative and muscle-relaxing effects may increase airway collapsibility or suppress respiratory drive—potentially unmasking or worsening sleep apnea.
+Doctors evaluate nighttime breathing through sleep studies, overnight oximetry, and supplement reviews when patients report new snoring, gasping, or daytime fatigue.

 Ashwagandha is an increasingly popular herbal supplement touted for its stress-relieving and sleep-supporting properties.
 If you're taking ashwagandha and notice changes in your breathing at night, your doctor may want to evaluate you for sleep-disordered breathing—particularly sleep apnea.
 Understanding the connection between ashwagandha and sleep apnea can help you get better sleep safely.